MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    You can now provide some custom headers and make other changes before using the generated client library stub.
 See the <a href="https://github.com/Azure/autorest/blob/master/docs/user/cli.md" target="_blank">Command Line Interface</a> documentation for details regarding different configuration options and preferences, such as renaming the namespace.

-1. Explore the client library to see the various API calls you can make.
+1. Explore the core client library to see the various API calls you can make.

    In our example, Autorest generated some directories and files for the Python client library on your local system.
 By default, the namespace (and directory) is `deployrclient` and might look like this: